Navigating Cultural Nuances: Business Etiquette in Dubai

 Meeting Formalities

-• Begin with polite inquiries about health and family before diving into business discussions.
+• Begin with polite enquiries about health and family before discussing business.

-• Avoid pushing aggressive sales tactics; allow time for natural rapport building.
+• Avoid aggressive sales tactics; allow time for natural rapport-building.

 4. Communication Style